Morocco (film): Reception

 Premiering in New York City on December 6, 1930, Moroccos success at the box office was "immediate and impressive".

 Accolades for the film were issued by Soviet director Sergei Eisenstein, screenwriter Robert E. Sherwood, and filmmaker Charles Chaplin, who said of the film, "yes, [Sternberg] is an artist ... it is his best film [to date]."

 In a contemporary review, the French critic Michel Vauclaire wrote: "Every year in the US, half a dozen novels are published about the Legion, in general very severe and quite fantastic.
 It's obviously on this sort of fiction that Sternberg has based his research.
 Perhaps the film reflects the American public's idea of the Legionaries.
 In France, despite its dramatic pretensions, it will raise a laugh".

 The film garnered Academy Award nominations for Best Director (Sternberg), Best Actress (Dietrich), Best Art Direction (Hans Dreier), and Best Cinematography (Lee Garmes), though it did not win any awards.

-Titled The Legionnaire and the Lady, Marlene Dietrich and Clark Gable performed the story on radio as the first Lux Radio Theatre broadcast on June 1, 1936.

 The Japanese filmmaker Akira Kurosawa cited this movie as one of his 100 favorite films.